 While it is quite possible to list and track all of this information manually, it is far more efficient and effective if an electronic inventory management system is put into use.

-For more info on Ideal Software’s Inventory Control system IdealStockControl
+For info on Ideal Software’s Inventory Control system IdealStockControl

-Ian Said, entrepreneur and founder of Ideal Software, a software development company specializing in Inventory Control and Point of Sale software for restaurant / hospitality industries.
+Ian Said, founder of Ideal Software, a software company specializing in Point of Sale and Inventory Control designed exclusively for the hospitality industry.
 Follow him on Twitter @costofsale

 If you enjoyed this article, please click on the Social links below and “Share the Knowledge”.